If you’re trying to conceive, knowing how to calculate your DPO timeline can help. But what is the DPO meaning? Let’s find out.

 (BTW, if all these acronyms are feeling a bit OTT, here’s a crash course.)

-To understand how that fits into the grand scheme of things, here’s a quick recap of how your cycle works (understanding, of course, that everyone’s different.):
+To understand how the DPO timeline fits into the grand scheme of things, here’s a quick recap of how your cycle works (understanding, of course, that everyone’s different):

-Days 1 - 5: Day 1 is the first day of your period.
-If the egg that was released the last time you ovulated is not fertilized, it will leave your body.
+- Days 1 - 5: Day 1 is the first day of your period.
+If the egg that was released the last time you ovulated is not fertilized, it will leave your body, along with the uterine lining that was prepared for it.
 You might bleed for three days, you might bleed for eight.
 Five is the average.

-Days 6 - 14: After your period, the lining of your uterus thickens to prep for pregnancy.
+- Days 6 - 14: After your period, the lining of your uterus thickens again to prep for pregnancy.

-Days 14 - 25: On about Day 14, ovulation happens and, the day after that, the DPO count begins.
-If fertilization takes place, the newly formed zygote journeys to the wall of the uterus with the aim of implanting itself there.
+- Days 14 - 25: On about Day 14, ovulation happens and, the day after that, the DPO count begins.
+If fertilization takes place, the newly formed zygote develops to an embryo and journeys to the wall of the uterus with the aim of implanting itself there.
 It’s hard for us to tell for sure when ovulation and conception happen, which is why we count pregnancy from Day 1 of the LMP (Last Menstrual Period) rather than try to guess when conception occurred.

 The whole process is managed by hormones, with the key players being estrogen, progesterone, LH (the luteinizing hormone), and FSH (the follicle-stimulating hormone).